 For those who are interested in learning to draw, there’s a four-week course on how to draw human figures beginning on 8th January 2024 over on Rest Less Events.

 If you’re interested in exploring your artistic side but don’t know where to start, head over to the art and culture section of our website.

 Another great way you can engage the creative side of your brain is to learn a language.

-Contrary to popular belief, it’s never too late to learn a new language – and it’ll mean you can break down language barriers in different countries.
+Contrary to popular belief, it’s never too late to learn a new language – and it’ll mean you can break down language barriers in different countries and have the opportunity to meet new people.
 Plus, learning a new language is excellent for your brain and cognition.